 Caramelized sugar, dark chocolate, smooth, sweet, robust.

 You know that there is nothing like an authentic Italian espresso.
 It can be hard to recreate this iconic coffee drink at home, especially if you do not source the right coffee.
-Look no further than our Espresso Roast, our darkest and richest roast - this rare and exotic blend of premium Arabica coffee beans from Asia and the Americas creates an intense and creamy cup.
+Look no further than our Espresso Roast, our richest roast - this rare and exotic blend of premium Arabica coffee beans from Asia and the Americas creates an intense and creamy cup.
 Roasted for a longer time, past the second crack, our Espresso Roast has a toasted and deeper flavor.
 Because of the longer roast times, it removes a lot of the acidity while releasing more of the oils.
 This provides a heavy, full mouthfeel.

 Sourcing The Finest Beans